Energy and Resources

 Above all this programme offers a wonderful opportunity; that of getting uncomfortable.

 Revelling in the comfort of tested grounds has a certain charm however trying new things has always been a key element in the process of learning.
 It can be daunting though; one can always be intimidated by the prospect of making a fool of oneself in front of more seasoned peers or the extra efforts required in trying something completely new.
 Even the Oxford dictionary (It helps when we got our own dictionary 😉 ) has a word coined to describe that fear: neophobia.

-On a final note, we all have by now properly acquainted ourselves with the frantic pace of that programme.
-Its demanding requirements can have a toll at any sudden point on our emotional health.
-As such the business school has been running for several years a peer support programme for the welfare of its student body.
-The present peer supporters are twelve MBA students who have applied for, been selected and accordingly trained to effectively assume that responsibility.
+On a final note, we all have by now properly acquainted ourselves with the frantic pace of the programme.
+At any moment, its demanding requirements can have a toll on our emotional health.
+As such, the business school has been running a peer support programme for several years, caring for the welfare of its student body.
+The present peer supporters are twelve MBA students who have applied for, been selected, and accordingly trained to effectively assume that responsibility.

 Our MBA comrades can reach out to a peer supporter whenever they feel the need to talk through any issue that is having an impact on them and their emotional balance.